qt-creator/qt-creator/README.md

        plan to contribute to Qt Creator, you should compile your changes with both compilers.

-   2. Install msysGit from <https://msysgit.github.io/>.
+   2. Install Git for Windows from <https://git-for-windows.github.io/>.
 If you plan to use the MinGW compiler suite, do not choose to put git in the default path of Windows command prompts.
 For more information, see step 9.